Talan122/talan122.github.io/README.md

+# Talan122.Github.IO

-This is just a repo for me to throw stuff in for downloading and stuff.
+This is just a repo/website for me to throw stuff in for downloading and stuff.
+There is no particular effort put into this.